Mid-South REACH: Cycle 3

 Background:

 The Mid-South REACH (Research Evaluation and Commercialization Hub) program is a National Institutes of Health (NIH) funded program that extends across four states: Kentucky, Mississippi, Tennessee, and Virginia.
-The primary goal of this grant program is to accelerate the real-world impact of biomedical and health related innovations through education, mentorship, and financial support for aspiring entrepreneurs.
-Led by Vanderbilt University in collaboration with University of Louisville, Jackson State University, and George Mason University, Mid-South REACH will administer over 20 awards in the first grant cycle to fund product development project grants across all four states.
-Beyond funding for technology development and translational research, Mid-South REACH will provide commercialization-related education and training for awardees, as well as coaching and strategic feedback from field experts, including the NIH and their partners (see https://ncai.nhlbi.nih.gov/ncai/resources/other).
+The primary goal of this grant program is to accelerate the real-world impact of biomedical and health-related innovations through education, mentorship, and financial support for aspiring entrepreneurs.
+Mid-South REACH is led by Vanderbilt University in collaboration with the University of Louisville, Jackson State University, and George Mason University.
+In this grant cycle, over 15 grants will be awarded across four states to fund product development activities, including new project awards and competitive renewals.
+Beyond funding for product development and translational research, Mid-South REACH, in collaboration with Mid-South I-Corps, will provide commercialization-related education and training for awardees, as well as coaching and strategic feedback from field experts, including the NIH and their partners (see https://ncai.nhlbi.nih.gov/ncai/resources/other).

 Important Dates: